Atomwaffen Division: History

-According to counter-terrorism experts the group remains active and continues to establish affiliates in Europe.
+According to counter-terrorism experts, the group remained active and it continued to established affiliates in Europe.
 On May 31, 2020, it was announced that a new Atomwaffen cell had been uncovered in Russia.
 Local security services had also just previously uncovered a cell in Switzerland, confirming the suspicions of the German officials that Switzerland served as the linchpin of Atomwaffen's German operation, allowing them to evade law enforcement.
 European security officials have asked their U.S. counterparts for assistance in combating these cells and urged designating them as terrorist organizations.

-In August 2020, months after the claimed disbanding, the group resurfaced yet again, this time as "National Socialist Order".
+In August 2020, months after the claimed disbanding, the group resurfaced yet again, announcing having reorganized as the "National Socialist Order" on the American Futurist.

 On April 22, 2021, the British government announced its banning of Atomwaffen/National Socialist Order as terrorist organizations.
 Similar actions were undertaken by Canada and Australia, which outlawed local Atomwaffen branches in sweeping bans against far-right organizations.

-Former NSO members released a blog post on their website on September 12, 2022 claiming to start a new organization, the “National Socialist Resistance Front.”
+On September 12, 2022, former NSO members released a blog post on their website claiming to start a new organization, the "National Socialist Resistance Front."

+In 2023, Vice and The Guardian reported that Atomwaffen Division members have been active "and play key roles" in organizing the Active Club Network, which is a loose association of various neo-Nazi and white supremacist groups.
+A leading member of Atomwaffen's Canadian branch, Patrick Gordon Macdonald, who has been charged with terrorism offenses, was allegedly also a member of Canadian Active Club.
+Kristoffer Nippak, another founding member of the Northern Order was also a member of the Active Club.
+According to the director of the University of New Brunswick's Criminology and Criminal Justice Program, David Hoffman, Atomwaffen is using Active Clubs as a cover for organizing where it has been outlawed as a terrorist group.

+Although Atomwaffen's ideology stressed opposition to democracy and parliamentarism, prominent Atomwaffen members have also risen to power as prominent members of their local far-right parties.
+Viljam Nyman of AWD Finland had been member of the Lapland board of the Finns Party, and another Finnish member was a party ideologue, publishing dozens of articles in the Finns party organ.
+MP Ruuben Kaalep from EKRE was also connected to Atomwaffen members and four affiliates of Atomwaffen Deutschland were also local politicians of the Alternative for Germany.

+According to The Guardian, "mass shooters in Buffalo, New York; El Paso, Texas; and Jacksonville, Florida have cited Atomwaffen’s message as their inspiration."
+The Guardian reported that as of November 10, 2024, Atomwaffen was disbanded.